-The year is divided into semesters, beginning in September and February.
-The normal work of a semester amounts to 48 units in Engineering and General Courses, but when a subject continues throughout the year the units granted for any semester may not be counted toward graduation until the subject in question is completed.
+The year is divided into semesters, beginning in September and January.
+The normal work of a semester amounts to about 48 units in Engineering and General Courses (exclusive of Military Science and Tactics), but when a subject continues throughout the year the units granted for any semester may not be counted toward graduation until the subject in question is completed.